 She arrived in New Haven, but unfinished business forced her to go to New York.
 So on Dec.
 6, 1704, she set out for New York after a two-month stay in New Haven.

 Madame Knight liked New York’s neat brick houses, pleasant manners and fashionable dress, and she left reluctantly on Dec.
 21.

-She set out for New Rochelle, where she would have been content to settle because of its ‘good handsome houses,’ and ‘clean, good and passable roads.’
-She rode through Stamford to Norwalk, where she spent ‘the most perplexed night’ she had ever had.
-In Fairfield, Conn., she noticed an abundance of sheep ‘whose very dung brings them great gain.’
+She set out for New Rochelle, where she would have been content to settle because of its “good handsome houses.”
+It also had “clean, good and passable roads.”
+She rode through Stamford to Norwalk, where she spent “the most perplexed night” she had ever had.
+In Fairfield, Conn., she noticed an abundance of sheep “whose very dung brings them great gain.”
 She noted the citizens of Fairfield paid their parson in sheep dung — grudgingly.

 Madame Knight was kindly received in New Haven by her friends and relations.
-As she left Connecticut, she commented favorably:
+She commented favorably on Connecticut.

 It is a plentiful Country for provisions of all sorts and its Generally Healthy.
 No one that can and will be diligent in this place need fear poverty nor the want of food and Rayment.

 With the help of James Pierpont, the New Haven minister who founded Yale, Madame Knight finally came to an agreement in February on the distribution of her cousin’s estate.

 Her mission accomplished, she mounted her horse and crossed the river at New Haven over the ice and arrived at New London.
 There she stayed with Mr. Gurdon Saltonstall.
 Gov. Fitz-John Winthrop insisted she stay an extra day and take supper with him.

 The next day she took the ferry to Groton with Winthrop’s daughters and others.
 That night she stayed in Stonington and had ‘Rost beef and pumpkin sause’ for supper.
 And then she encountered a terrifying river crossing: